 - Have insightful conversations about ideas and philosophies you’re passionate about

-- Collaboratively create evergreen content that will serve your personal brand for years
+- Collaboratively create evergreen content that will serve you and your brand for years

-- Generate backlinks to your website, thus enhancing your SEO and website authority
+- Generate backlinks to your website, thus enhancing SEO, website authority, and discoverability

 - Sell without selling